UFHCI-BCB-SR-Biostatistics/manuscript-ehr-data-cleaning-workflow/README.md

 This repository contains R code developed to support the data processing and cleaning workflow described in the manuscript **“Managing and Cleaning Large-Scale Electronic Health Record Data.”**

 The code documents a reproducible workflow for preparing large-scale electronic health record (EHR) data for analysis.
-The primary workflow includes cohort construction, laboratory biomarker identification and standardization, longitudinal biomarker processing and monthly aggregation, and merging of the processed biomarker data.
+The primary data-processing workflow consists of four sequential steps: cohort construction, laboratory biomarker identification and standardization, biomarker condensing and monthly aggregation, and biomarker merging.

-Additional analysis scripts used by the research team are provided separately in the `Analysis/` directory.
+Additional R scripts used to conduct the statistical analyses presented in the manuscript are provided separately in the `Analysis/` directory.

-All data processing and analysis code included in this repository was implemented in **R**.
+All data processing and statistical analysis code included in this repository was implemented in **R**.

 ## Data Availability

 The patient-level EHR data used in this study are not included in this repository because the underlying data are restricted.

 Access to the source data is subject to the requirements and approvals of the original data provider.
-Accordingly, this repository contains the code used to implement the data-processing workflow but does not contain patient-level data.
+Accordingly, this repository contains the code used to implement the data-processing and analysis workflow but does not contain patient-level data.

 Local directory structures and source filenames have been replaced with generic placeholders in the public code.
 Users with appropriate access to comparable data should specify the corresponding local paths and filenames before running the scripts.

 ## Repository Structure

-The repository contains code for the primary EHR data-processing workflow as well as separate analysis scripts used by the research team.
+The repository contains code for the primary EHR data-processing workflow, final data preparation, and the statistical analyses presented in the manuscript.

 ### Demographics and Diagnosis